 - Handle Very Large, Complex, or Subtle Problems.

 - TLA+ and other competitors are successfully used in the industry.
 Still, only the first one provides the most comprehensive way of handling distributed systems and materials and whitepapers about the outcomes.
 The model checker is a very stable and performant - evaluating model with 31 billion states took in 2014 approximately 5 weeks on a single EC2 instance with 16 virtual CPUs, 60 GB RAM, and 2 TB of local SSD storage.

 - Minimize Cognitive Burden.

-- They needed a small language that is understandable yet expressive for use in distributed systems area e.g., operators that allow you to express the liveness properties of the examined system.
+- They needed a small language that is understandable yet expressive for use in distributed systems areas, e.g., operators that allow you to express the examined system’s liveness properties.

-- Yet, many alternatives impose many new and esoteric requirements on writers e.g., Coq type system (oh yeah, tell me more about that).
-TLA+ is untyped as the type system is yet another shallow constraint that needs to be aligned and checked.
+- Yet, many alternatives impose many new and esoteric requirements on writers, e.g., Coq type system (oh yeah, tell me more about that).
+TLA+ is untyped as the type system is yet another external constraint that needs to be aligned and checked.

 - High Return on Investment.